-User interface customization is an important part of any project and AEM 6.1 has many extension points for this.
-In this blog post, I will describe how to customize Touch UI Dialog fields in AEM 6.1.
-There are multiple out of the box properties available to add to touch UI dialog, but sometimes it is not enough.
+User interface customization is an essential part of any project, and AEM 6.1 has many extension points for this.
+This blog post will describe how to customize Touch UI Dialog fields in AEM 6.1.
+Multiple out-of-the-box properties are available for adding touch UI dialogs, but sometimes it is not enough.
 There are a lot of posts on how to customize Classic UI dialogs, but Touch UI requires different customization.

-In render.jsp define the necessary properties to configure the dialog and bind them with clientlib.
+In the render.jsp script, define the necessary properties to configure the dialogs and bind them with clientlib.

 Then, create .html to display the color value.
-Now we can finally choose a color with our custom color picker and visualize the result.
+We can finally choose a color with our custom color picker and visualize the result.

 And bind them by creating ‘granite:data’ node under ‘color’ field.